sgupt1802/MyTorchTuts/README.md

 # PyTorch Tutorials and Experiments

 Welcome to the PyTorch Tutorials and Experiments repository!
 This repository is a comprehensive collection of tutorials, experiments, and projects aimed at mastering the PyTorch deep learning framework.
+I will also be adding the Machine Learning algorithm notebooks i learnt.

 ## About PyTorch